 This does not mean that there’s not a prominent place for business automation in less strenuous roles.
 That is, from employee onboarding to company spending requests.
 Subsequently allowing employees to spend their time more effectively.
-Businesses need to emphasise that this doesn’t mean employees are redundant – instead, they will be required for more fulfilling and challenging tasks.
+Businesses need to emphasise automating processes doesn’t mean employees are redundant.
+Instead they will be required for more fulfilling and challenging tasks.

 Rather than feeling that machines are being installed to take over their jobs, employees can see business process automation as an additional benefit.
 Solely because, automating processes enable daily tasks to run more smoothly and quickly.

 Let your team know that the future of work isn’t one where robots are coming to replace them.
 Albeit, one where technology will be on hand to help and work alongside people.